-AS / A2 Politics
+AS / A-Level Politics

 If you have an interest in how political decisions are reached and who has the power to influence them you will enjoy this course.

-The study of Politics is an exciting intellectual challenge where students can deploy a variety of skills: debate and discussion, the ability to analyse information to make valid judgements and the ability to develop an effective argument.
+The study of politics is an exciting intellectual challenge where students can deploy a variety of skills: debate and discussion, the ability to analyse information to make valid judgements and the ability to develop an effective argument.

 As part of the course you will study three key elements of Politics;